qiangmzsx/Software-Engineering-at-Google/zh-cn/Chapter-12_Unit_Testing/Chapter-12_Unit_Testing.md

 With such tests, it’s likely that the test started out covering only the first method.
 Later, an engineer expanded the test when the second message was added (violating the idea of unchanging tests that we discussed earlier).
 This modification sets a bad precedent: as the method under test becomes more complex and implements more functionality, its unit test will become increasingly convoluted and grow more and more difficult to work with.

 The problem is that framing tests around methods can naturally encourage unclear tests because a single method often does a few different things under the hood and might have several tricky edge and corner cases.
-There’s a better way: rather than writing a test for each method, write a test for each behavior.4 A behavior is any guar‐ antee that a system makes about how it will respond to a series of inputs while in a particular state.5 Behaviors can often be expressed using the words “given,” “when,” and “then”: “Given that a bank account is empty, when attempting to withdraw money from it, then the transaction is rejected.”
-The mapping between methods and behav‐ iors is many-to-many: most nontrivial methods implement multiple behaviors, and some behaviors rely on the interaction of multiple methods.
+There’s a better way: rather than writing a test for each method, write a test for each behavior.4 A behavior is any guarantee that a system makes about how it will respond to a series of inputs while in a particular state.5 Behaviors can often be expressed using the words “given,” “when,” and “then”: “Given that a bank account is empty, when attempting to withdraw money from it, then the transaction is rejected.”
+The mapping between methods and behaviors is many-to-many: most nontrivial methods implement multiple behaviors, and some behaviors rely on the interaction of multiple methods.
 The previous example can be rewritten using behavior-driven tests, as presented in Example 12-10.

 Example 12-10.
 A behavior-driven test
 ```java